 Let us note that 39 is three times thirteen (3Í13 = 39).
-We have a principle philosophy of Chabad that when a mitzvah is prohibited on Shabbat, we are not missing out, because the spiritual level of that mitzvah is already present on Shabbat.
+We have a principle philosophy of Chabad that when a mitzvah is prohibited on Shabbat, we are not missing it because the spiritual level of that mitzvah is already present on Shabbat.
 For example, when Rosh HaShanah falls on Shabbat, we don’t blow shafar – the main mitztvah of Rosh HaShanah.
 Yet, Chassidism explains, we are not missing anything, because the level we could ordinarily achieve only through the sounds of shafar, is already present on Shabbat.
 In other words, that which should have been accomplished by the blasts of the shafar, is accomplished automatically by Shabbat itself.
-This principle opens the door to the understanding the spiritual significance of the number 39.
-When a holiday falls on a weekday, when opening the Torah Arc (Aron HaKodesh), we recite three time thirteen attributes of mercy – yud gimel midot harachamim.
+This principle opens the door to understanding the spiritual significance of the number 39.
+When a holiday falls on a weekday, when opening the Torah Arc (Aron HaKodesh), we recite three times the Thirteen Attributes of Mercy – yud gimel midot harachamim.
 However, when a holiday falls on Shabbat, we skip that prayer.
 Why?
-Because this level of holiness is intrinsic in Shabbat and whatever we could have accomplished by reciting three time thirteen attributes of mercy (3Í13 = 39) is accomplished by Shabbat itself.
+Because this level of holiness is intrinsic in Shabbat and whatever we could have accomplished by reciting three times thirteen attributes of mercy (3×13 = 39) is accomplished by Shabbat itself.
 So we see that the number 39 is hardwired in the kedushah (holiness) of Shabbat.

-5 – represents Five Books of Moses, the Torah.
+5 – represents Five Books of Moses (the Pentateuch), the Torah.
 The Talmud states that a person who scrupulously observes the laws of Shabbat is as if he fulfilled all mitzvoth (commandments) of the Torah.
 And conversely, a Jew who publicly desecrates Shabbat is deemed to have a legal status of a non-Jew because it is as he denies all of the Torah.

 13 – as we said before, the number 13 represents Thirteen Attributes of Mercy – (Yud-Gimel Midat HaRachamim).
 In Kabbalah, Shabbat is called a 13-petal rose, which means that Thirteen Attributes of Mercy shine on us every Shabbat.